-within energy range from neutrino energy threshold $E_{th}$ to DM mass $m_{DM}$ and with implied sum over neutrino and antineutrino contributions.
-The neutrino effective area $S^i(E_{th},E_{\nu})$ of the NT200 for a given configuration is a product of the efficiency $\epsilon^{i}_{\nu}$ of muon reconstruction i.e. the ratio of two-dimensional angular-energy distributions of reconstructed events to simulated neutrinos, and neutrino impact area defined by MC generated volumes $V^{i}_{MC}$ and length of charged current (CC) neutrino interactions in water depending neutrino energy $E_{\nu}$:
+within energy range from the neutrino energy threshold $E_{th}$ to the DM mass $m_{DM}$ and with implied sum over neutrino and antineutrino contributions.
+The neutrino effective area $S^i(E_{th},E_{\nu})$ of the NT200 for a given configuration is a product of the efficiency $\epsilon^{i}_{\nu}$ of muon reconstruction i.e. the ratio of two-dimensional angular-energy distributions of reconstructed events to simulated neutrinos, and neutrino impact area defined by MC generated volumes $V^{i}_{MC}$ and the length of charged current (CC) neutrino interactions in water depending on neutrino energy $E_{\nu}$:

-where $i=1, ...,12$ refers to twelve NT200 configurations operated in 1998-2003.
-The efficiency $\epsilon^{i}_{\nu}(E_{th},E_{\nu},d\Omega)$ is convoluted with a visible zenith track of the GC and thus $S(E_{th},E_{\nu})$ is entering into Eq.(\ref{eqn:Seffnu}).
+where $i=1, ...,12$ refers to twelve configurations of the NT200.
+During the livetime (between April of 1998 and February of 2003), the NT200 took data in various configurations, which had been changed due to failure of some groups of OMs~\cite{Baikal-APJ2006}.
+Neglecting few-OM differences, the data can be grouped according to twelve configurations of the telescope.
+The values of corresponding effective areas $S^i(E_{th},E_{\nu})$ are varied within 25\% about the total effective area derived by averaging of $S^i(E_{th},E_{\nu})$ with the fractions of data taken period in particular $i$-th configuration of the telescope.
+The weighted average value of the effective area is used in further analysis.
+The efficiency $\epsilon^{i}_{\nu}(E_{th},E_{\nu},d\Omega)$ is convoluted with the visible zenith track of the GC and thus $S(E_{th},E_{\nu})$ is entering into Eq.(\ref{eqn:Seffnu}).
 The mean value of the generated volumes is $V_{MC}=4.406\times{10}^{14}$cm$^3$.
-The value $N_A$ is the Avogadro number, $\rho$ the medium density (rock or water), ${\sigma^{CC}}$ the neutrino-nucleon cross section in CC interactions.
+The value $N_A$ is the Avogadro number, $\rho$ is the medium density (rock or water), ${\sigma^{CC}}$ is the neutrino-nucleon cross section in the CC interactions.
 We omit the exponential attenuation of the neutrino flux in the Earth in Eq.(\ref{eqn:Seffnu}) since the shadowing effect is very weak for energies less than 10 TeV.
-The total effective area is obtained by averaging $S^i(E_{th},E_{\nu})$ with fractions of time during which a particular $i$-th configuration of the telescope was at work.

 The NT200 effective areas versus masses of dark matter particle for particular annihilation channels are shown in Fig.~\ref{fig:6}.
 The softest neutrino spectrum in $b\bar{b}$ channel has the lowest effective area, while the largest area is for hard pure neutrino channel.
 The quantity $J_{a,\Delta\Omega}$ {in Eq.~(\ref{eqn:Seffnu})} is obtained by integrating the astrophysical factor $J_a(\psi)$ over the search region with visibility $\epsilon(\psi,\phi)$ as follows